Do you know how to build a legacy of wealth that will last 6 generations?

 Mr. Rockefeller wasn’t just an oil magnate who built his empire on kerosene, he was also an excellent strategist for making sure that his vast fortune would stay in his family for generations.

-A combination of financial and legal products that in combination bypass the lifespan of each individual to create a completely separate entity that each individual benefits from but does not wholly control.
+Rockefeller also used a combination of financial and legal products.
+In combination, the well structured estate effectively kept the family fortune together and growing.
+The estate bypasses the lifespan of each individual to create a completely separate entity that each individual benefits from but does not wholly control.

 The ‘Rockefeller Method’ of estate planning combines Life insurance, an irrevocable trust and a well-crafted Family Constitution.

-Here’s the high level of how it works:
+Here’s the high level of how the Rockefeller estate plan works:

 The originators of the trust determine how the proceeds can be spent and under what circumstances they may be distributed to the heirs.

-In short, to build a legacy takes planning and foresight.
-With diligent, concerted effort you can build a powerhouse for your family.
+To build a legacy takes planning and foresight.
+With a diligent, concerted effort you can build a powerhouse for your family.